What We Mean By “Account-Based Marketing Orchestration”

 How To Use The Campaign Orchestration Template

-The Account-Based Marketing Campaign Orchestration Template is a Google Sheets document with four tabs — two customizable templates you can fill out and two sample campaigns to inspire you.
+The Account-Based Marketing Campaign Orchestration Template is a Google Sheets document with four tabs — two customizable account-based marketing templates you can fill out and two sample campaigns to inspire you.

 To create an editable version of the doc, simply go to File > Make a Copy.
 Now you’re ready to start filling in your account-based interactions and orchestrating your campaign!